loopbackio/loopback.io/pages/en/contrib/Governance.md

 See the [LoopBack Board](https://github.com/strongloop/loopback#boards) for a realtime view of the project.
 You will need to install ZenHub extension to your browser first, please click on "Add ZenHub to GitHub" button at ZenHub's [homepage](https://www.zenhub.com/).

+{% include tip.html content= "LoopBack switched from using Waffle to ZenHub for its scrum board in early 2017.
+"%}

 ### Columns

 ZenHub uses "Pipeline" to track the status of issues from "new" through "in